blocknative/dreamboat/README.md

 ## Configuration Options

-The relay system provides various configuration options that can be customized through the `config.ini` file, specified trough the flag `-config`.
+The relay system provides various configuration options that can be customized through the `config.ini` file, specified through the `-config` flag.
 Each section and its respective items are explained below, along with their default values:

 - **`[external_http]`**:
   - `address` (default: "0.0.0.0:18550"): The IP address and port on which the relay serves external connections.